stitchdata/docs/_account-security/billing-faq.md

       - question: "Do rows from free integrations count towards my usage?"
         anchor: "free-integrations-usage"
         answer: |
           Yes.
 Rows replicated from [free integrations](#integrations-each-plan) will count towards your usage.
-The "free" in "free integration" only indicates that the integration is available on non-paid plans, not that the rows replicated don't factor into your row usage.
+The "free" in "free integration" only indicates that the integration is available on non-paid plans, not that the rows replicated don't count towards your usage.

+# -------------------------- #
+#    CHOOSE & CHANGE PLANS   #
+# -------------------------- #

-  - topic: "Choose & Change Plans"
+  - topic: "Choose and change plans"
     anchor: "manage-plans"
     items:
       - question: "Do I have to select a plan after my free trial ends?"